DyeKuu/DNS-Hijacking/README.md

 # DNS-Hijacking
-A C/C++ language tool for DNS Hijacking in UNIX/Linux System by using raw socket.
+A C/C++ language tool for DNS Hijacking in UNIX/Linux System by using raw socket and pcap.

 ## DNSClientServer
 In this folder you can find a simple implementation of DNS client and DNS server.
 The DNS server is a fundation for DNS Hijacking.